 In this report, we analyse survey responses from over 7,000 primary and secondary school teachers in order to expand our understanding of how teachers feel that recruitment difficulties and teacher shortages affect their school.
 Surveys were conducted through Teacher Tapp, an app that asks teachers in state and independent sectors three questions a day.
 ‘The Recruitment Gap’ is authored by Teacher Tapp’s founders, Professor Becky Allen and Laura McInerney.

-Teachers in the most deprived schools are most concerned about finding suitable teachers
+Over half of headeachers in the most deprived schools are concerned about finding suitable teachers.

-of teachers in poorest state schools say recruitment issues are affecting the quality of education
+Over four-fifths of teachers in the poorest schools say recruitment issues are affecting the quality of education.

-of teachers would consider moving to a school in special measures if the conditions were attractive
+Four-fifths of teachers would consider moving to a school in special measures if the conditions were attractive.

 - Schools serving disadvantaged communities struggle to recruit suitable teachers